 Stephen H. Savage

-Senior Fellow, CAI
+Senior Fellow, Capitol Archaeological Institute

 Dr. Stephen H. Savage has worked in archaeology for more than 30 years, including fieldwork in Jordan, Israel, Egypt, the U.S. Southeast, Southwest, and Ireland.
 His B.A. is in Ancient Near Eastern Studies/Theology, which he earned from Cincinnati Bible Seminary in 1978.